Copyrights

 Recording Industry Association of America

-Copyright law of the United States
+Copyright Law of the United States

-Stanford's excellent web page on Fair Use
+Stanford's Page on Fair Use

-The American Library Association's Copyright Network maintains a Copyright Glossary
+The American Library Association's Copyright Network

 What's in the Public Domain (works no longer covered by Copyright)